datacarpentry/spreadsheet-ecology-lesson/00-intro.md

-Generating **tables for publications** in a spreadsheet is not optimal - often, when formatting a data table for publication, we’re reporting key summary statistics in a way that is not really meant to be read as data, and often involves special formatting (merging cells, creating borders, making it pretty).
+Generating **tables for publications** in a spreadsheet is not optimal - often, when formatting a data table for publication, we’re reporting key summary statistics in a way that is **not really meant to be read as data**, and often involves **special formatting** (merging cells, creating borders, making it pretty).
 We advise you to do this sort of operation within your document editing software.

 The latter two applications, **generating statistics and figures**, should be used with caution: because of the graphical, drag and drop nature of